What authorities are saying

 After your next strategic planning process, take the critical step of aligning your community around it.
 Talk to Rich—he can help make it happen.

-— Christopher T. Cross, a respected authority in education, has been a trusted advisor to local, state, and federal leaders for decades.
-His extensive experience includes serving as: Assistant U.S. Secretary of Education, President of the Maryland State Board of Education, President of the Council for Basic Education, Director of Education at the Business Roundtable, Co-founder of FourPoint Education Partners (formerly Cross & Joftus), Senior Fellow with the Education Commission of the States, and the Center for Education Policy.
-Chris’s long-standing leadership has helped shape sound policy and build strong systems across the country—and he’s one of many who recognize the value of Rich’s work.
+— Christopher T. Cross has been a driving force in American education policy for over five decades—shaping systems, informing leadership, and advancing equity from the White House to the classroom.
+A trusted advisor to local, state, and national leaders, Chris has served in some of the most influential roles in the field: Assistant U.S. Secretary of Education, President of the Maryland State Board of Education, President of the Council for Basic Education, Director of Education at the Business Roundtable, and Co-founder of FourPoint Education Partners (formerly Cross & Joftus).
+He has also lent his expertise as a Senior Fellow with both the Education Commission of the States and the Center for Education Policy.
+Few have done more to translate bold ideas into real-world policy.
+Chris’s enduring commitment to thoughtful, evidence-based reform continues to strengthen the nation’s schools—and he is one of many national leaders who recognize and stand behind the work Rich is doing to build the future of educational leadership.

 Measuring educator enthusiasm